j6turner/best_restaurants_js/README.md

 Usage
 -----

-To view the site `index.html` file in a web browser.
+To view the site, open the `index.html` file in a web browser.

-Author
+Authors
 -----

 Lauren Marcus & J. TURNER